-Another lick of the sugary caramel from the curve of her spoon, which was quickly cut with one of the chorizo stuffed fried potato balls.
-It pleased him she was enjoying the heavenly combination of the sweet and savoury treats he picked out for her.
+Another lick of the sugary caramel from the curve of her spoon, which was quickly cut with one of the chorizo-stuffed fried potato balls.
+It pleased him she was enjoying the heavenly combination of the sweet and savory treats he picked out for her.

 “I probably go through with it for reasons similar to yours, but not nearly as deep.
 I just wanna connect sometimes.
 Like I can’t imagine you balls deep in some girl and not all in your feelings.”
 She grinned as he snickered over her phrasing.
 “I’m serious.
 I don’t have the emotional capital to extend myself the way you do.
 I can’t do all that, share myself that way, go all that far.
 So why do you do it?
 Unless you’re imaginin’ somebody else is under you.”

 Not a word from the Scorpio as he picked up a fork of his own and cut away a small bite of the tamale.
 Kandy instinctively knew any time he turned his eyes away from her when she said or asked something it meant she had likely stumbled over a sore spot.

 Kandy tilted her head and stared at him beginning to question whether he had lied to her about there not being anybody else.
 “Wow, you miss her.”
 She was as surprised as he was by what she said.